NYU-NEWS/janus/README.md

 run `python3 paxos-microbench.py -h` for help
 **MUST** add all process names in the config files
-for multi-process paxos, if some site fails to start, change the order of your `-P` options and try again
+see the contents in config files for more information about paxos partition and replication for multi-process paxos, if some site fails to start, change the order of your `-P` options and try again

 #### To See CPU Profiling